-Judgments for medical debts, credit card bills, business debts, breach of contract disputes, and personal loans are usually dischargeable in Chapter 7 and Chapter 13.
+Judgments for medical debts, credit card bills, business debts, breach of contract disputes, and personal loans are usually bankruptcy clear judgements and dischargeable in Chapter 7 and Chapter 13.

-What Happens to Judgments in Chapter 13 bankruptcy?
+Does Bankruptcy Clear Judgments in Chapter 13 Bankruptcy?

 In a Chapter 13 case, the same rules regarding the discharge of a judgment debt apply.
 Priority unsecured debts are not dischargeable, You must pay the debt in full through your Chapter 13 bankruptcy case.
 Therefore, if the judgment is related to a priority unsecured debt, your Chapter 13 plan is calculated to pay the debt in full.

 Judgment debts that are unsecured and eligible for discharge are not paid in full.
 The creditors receive the same percentage as your other unsecured debts.
 At the end of the bankruptcy case, your legal liability to repay the debt is discharged.